aiden2480/binary-puzzle/README.md

 </div>

 ## :bar_chart: Details
 Aiden Gardner 11SDD6 Year 11 Term 2 BinaryPuzzle assessment 2021.
 Solves 6x6 binary puzzles using three rules.
 Available in HTML and Python.

 ## :snake: Python
 The Python version is located under [`python/`](./python) and should be accessed via `cd python` before running `main.py` (due to relative imports).
 Dependencies may be installed through `pip install -r requirements.txt`. `Colorama` module is optional.
 An executable file is automatically created on each push, though it doesn't have colorama support enabled.

 ## :memo: Future features
 - [ ] Function that checks if the puzzle is correct when all cells are filled in
+- [ ] If the grid is still incomplete after passing the three tests, randomly guess cells until correct
-- [ ] Save and load sessions from cookies Cookie savedata includes:
+- [ ] Save and load sessions from cookie savedata includes:
     - `version` (of the program to run the save on)
     - `date` - when the save was created
     - `cell data` - current state of the cells